How to make Rosé wine:

 ❦ Saignée Method:

 Saignée or bleeding, is used when the winemaker desires to impart more tannin and colour to a primary red wine, and removes some pink juice from the 'must' at an early vinification stage (from the press or tank), in a process known as bleeding the vats.
 The removed juice is then fermented separately, producing the rosé as a by-product of the red wine, which is intensified as a result of the bleeding process, because the volume of juice in the 'must' is reduced and the 'must' involved in the maceration is concentrated.

-Rosé stills are very popular in regions of France and Spain, which have ensured the survival of several quality makers of rosé wine, and today many wine enthusiasts across the UK, United States, Australia and New Zealand are turning their attention to this vibrant and refreshing summertime wine.
+Still Rosé wines are very popular in France and Spain, which have ensured the success of several quality makers of rosé wine, and today many wine enthusiasts across the UK, United States, Australia and New Zealand are turning their attention to this vibrant and refreshing wine style.

-Depending upon the grape varietal, time and the technique used, you can have a flavour range of: pink grapefruit, watermelon, strawberries, raspberries to cranberries, plus combinations of all these and more - enjoy the journey.
+Depending upon the grape varietal, time and the technique used, you can have a flavour range of: pink grapefruit, watermelon, strawberries, raspberries, cranberries to pomegranate, plus combinations of all these and more - enjoy the journey.

 This winemaking process involves 'bleeding' (drawing-off) a portion of pink-rosé wine after only a short period of time - (a short contact of the juice with the grape skins).
 Because the colour of red wine is derived from pigments in the grape skins, the resulting juice is a pale, light or bright pink - but not red.
 This process is how many rosé wines are made, the only exception being Champagne Rosé - where they are typically made by blending red juice, with the main body of white wine before the secondary fermentation inside bottle.
 Though for still rosé wines some believe that the best wines are made by the saignée method.

 The rest of the winemaking process, steps remain basically unchanged in that there is a progression of alcoholic fermentation, filtering, and then bottling all in a short space of time.